armijnhemel/binaryanalysis-ng/doc/xda_firmware_notes.md

 the firmware file name, typically 4 numbers (sometimes with `M` or another character added).
 None of the firmware files have been downloaded to verify.

+Many firmware files are not for (Android) smartphones.
+The firmware files are still useful to test with, as sometimes modifications have been made to standard file systems or files (example: FAT).

 # Alldocube

 | Model name | chipset | notes |